 Mordru kills Atom'x, whose essence survives, disembodied.
-1st app. of the Legion of Substitute Heroes (only Polar Boy and Night Girl shown in full), who claim they're not yet ready for action.
-1st app. of the Lallorian heroes Beast Boy & Gas Girl.
+First appearance of the Legion of Substitute Heroes (only Polar Boy and Night Girl shown in full), who claim they're not yet ready for action.
+First appearance of the Lallorian heroes Beast Boy and Gas Girl.

 Legionnaires #49 (June 1997)